SciTools/iris/docs/src/whatsnew/latest.rst

    highlighted by :issue:`4090`.  (:pull:`4999`)

 #. `@rcomer`_ added the ``show`` option to the documentation Makefiles, as a
-   convenient way for contributors to view their built documenation.
+   convenient way for contributors to view their built documentation.
    (:pull:`5000`)

 .. comment